zksecurity/stwo-book/src/cairo-air/main-components/index.md

 ### Memory Lookups

 The memory lookups correspond to looking up the `(address, id)` and `(id, value)` pairs.
 In the `Memory` component, each of the lookups are multiplied with a witness value `mult`, which indicates the amount of times each memory address was accessed.
-Since the memory accesses are **added** to the total sum and the same amount is **subtracted** from the total sum in the `Memory` component, the total sum for memory lookups should equal zero.
+Since the memory accesses are added to the total sum and the same amount is subtracted from the total sum in the `Memory` component, the total sum for memory lookups should equal zero.

-Note that the verifier also adds the lookups for the Cairo program, which is necessary to ensure that the correct program is actually stored in memory and is properly executed.
+Note that the verifier also adds lookups for the Cairo program, which is necessary to ensure that the correct program is actually stored in memory and is properly executed.

 ### Instruction Lookups

 Once the `VerifyInstruction` component retrieves the instruction value using the `(pc_addr, pc_id)` and `(pc_id, pc_val)` lookups, it subtracts the lookup of the tuple `(pc, dst_off, op0_off, op1_off, flags1, flags2, opcode_extension)`, which are the decomposed values of the instruction.
-The reason this lookup also has a `mult` witness is because the `VerifyInstruction` component has a single row for each unique `pc` value.
-Thus, if the same `pc` value is invoked multiple times throughout the program, the tuple should be added multiple times to the total sum.
+The reason this lookup also has a `mult` witness is because the `VerifyInstruction` component has a single row for each unique `pc` value (i.e. the Cairo instruction stored at the `pc` address).
+Thus, the same `pc` value can be invoked multiple times throughout the program, and the `mult` value represents the number of times the same `pc` value is invoked.

+Since the same tuple lookup is added to the total sum whenever the `Opcode` component uses the same instruction, the total sum for instruction lookups should equal zero.

 ### Register Lookups

-🚧
+After computing over the operands, a Cairo instruction updates the register values based on the values in the flags.
+In an `Opcode` component, this update logic is verified using the columns `pc`, `ap`, `fp`, `new_pc`, `new_ap`, `new_fp` and constraining the values with the flags.

+In addition to checking that each state transition is done correctly, we also need to make sure that the initial register values (i.e. before running the program) and the final register values (i.e. after running the program) satisfy the Cairo semantics.
+For example, the final pc must point to an instruction that runs the `JUMPREL 0` opcode, which is an infinite loop (you can check the rest of the semantics enforced [here](https://github.com/starkware-libs/stwo-cairo/blob/95019d029fdd164091f9d17a12cb9288215fb9c3/stwo_cairo_verifier/crates/cairo_air/src/lib.cairo#L264)).

+Once we have verified that the initial and final register values are correct and each state transition is done correctly, we do the final check that the register values are all connected together, as in the register values used by the second instruction is the same as the new register values of the first instruction and so on.
+We check this by adding the lookup of the `(pc, ap, fp)` tuple and subtracting the lookup of the `(new_pc, new_ap, new_fp)` tuple for each `Opcode` row.
+This way, when add up all the lookups, the total sum for register lookups should be equal to `(init_pc, init_ap, init_fp) - (final_pc, final_ap, final_fp)`.
+Thus, the verifier can compute the lookups of the initial and final register values themselves, then subtract the first and add the second, and check that the total sum is zero.